sparkflows/sparkflows-docs/docs/rest-api-curl/login.rst

 Acquire Session Cookie
 ==================

-As the first step, log into Sparkflows and get the session id.
+When invoking the REST API's of Fire Insights with curl, the first step is to log in and save the incoming cooking into a text file.
+This file would then be used in making subsequent REST calls.

+Save the incoming cookies using the ``-c`` option of ``curl''

 In the below examples, the Sparkflows Fire server is running on the local machine at : ``localhost:8080``